 A rickshaw ride (optional) through the crowded lanes of Chandni Chowk, full of people and shops, could be an interesting experience.
 The variety of shops at the area, sells different items like clothes, jewelry, household goods or savor in the delicious Mughlai cuisines the city is well known for.

-In the afternoon, guests would visit the famous Qutb Minar, a grand brick minaret built by Qutb-ud-din Aibak.
+In the afternoon, you would visit the famous Qutub Minar, a grand brick minaret built by Qutb-ud-din Aibak.
 The place has been listed as a UNESCO world heritage site.
 Next on the list is another world heritage site - Humayun’s Tomb (Maqbara-i Humayun).
 The tomb was commissioned by Empress Bega Begum for her late husband Humayan (2nd Mughal ruler).
 The building is a great example of Indo-Mughal architecture.
 After a historically enriching trip, you would be taken to the India Gate.
 It is a war memorial dedicated to Unknown Soldiers.
-The tourists would be driven past the Parliament House, Rashtrapati Bhawan (President House) and the Government Secretarial Buildings.
+Later you would be driven past the Parliament House, President House and the Government Secretarial Buildings.